 have been presented at the National Playwrights Conference at the O'Neill Center, InterAct Theater (Philadelphia), Greenwich Playhouse (London), Denver's Old Vic (And Toto Too Theater Company), L.A.
 Theater Center, MidWest New Play Festival (Chicago), Lark Theater's Playwrights Week, Rattlestick Playwrights Theater, NYU's hotINK Festival, Circus Theatricals, Fresh Ground Pepper, Key City Public Theater, Boston Theater Marathon and Boise Contemporary Theater, among others.

 Fata Morgana was awarded a 2015 Artworks Grant by the National Endowment of the Arts, and was selected as an Honorable Mention on the 2015 Kilroy List.
 The Feast of the Flying Cow... and Other Stories of War was an Honorable Mention on the Kilroy's 2014 List.
 She is also the recipient is the recipient of an Independent Artists Challenge Grant from The Field and a Woolrich Postgraduate Fellowship from Columbia University.

-As Founding Artistic Director of Seven Devils Playwrights Conference, and co-Artistic Director of id Theater, Jeni has supported the development of over 180 new American plays since 2001 including works by Samuel D. Hunter, Robert Schenkkan, Kara Lee Corthron, Jennifer Haley, Caridad Svich, Martin Zimmerman, Jen Silverman and Andrew Hinderaker.
-The Conference's development process is featured in Michael Wright's 2005 book Playwriting: At Work and Play and has been featured in The Dramatists Magazine, Stage Directions, The Loop and Idaho Arts Quarterly.
+As Producing Artistic Director of Seven Devils New Play Foundry, and Founding Artistic Director of Seven Devils Playwrights Conference, Jeni has supported the development of over 200 new American plays since 2001 including works by Samuel D. Hunter, Robert Schenkkan, Lee Blessing, Jennifer Haley, Caridad Svich, Jen Silverman and Andrew Hinderaker.
+The Conference's development process is featured in Michael Wright's 2005 book Playwriting: At Work and Play and has been featured in American Theatre,The Dramatists Magazine, Stage Directions, The Loop and Idaho Arts Quarterly.

 Her development geek credits include articles on Howlround; two stints as a panelist for the Dramatists Guild's popular "Art of the Synopsis" seminar; serving as guest artist/mentor for the Seabury Quinn, Jr. Playwriting Festival at Ohio University; and numerous dramaturgical assignments.

 From 2008-2015 Jeni served as Head of Playwriting at Playwrights Horizons Theater School/NYU Tisch for School for the Arts.
 Other teaching assignments have included Rattlestick Playwrights' Theater, online courses for Primary Stages Einhorn Performing Arts School and various guest teaching and mentoring positions around the country.